1

 Who Should Apply

 Energy/Impact Assistance Fund grants are directed by statute to communities that are economically or socially impacted by the development of energy and mineral resources.
 Grants are also awarded based on financial need, among other review criteria.
-Therefore, the majority of grant funding is directed to smaller and more rural communities where sufficient broadband service is lacking.
+Generally, the majority of grant funding is directed to smaller and more rural communities that lack sufficient broadband service.

-Energy Impact Grants for broadband are made available to support two general areas for middle mile open access projects – planning and provision of infrastructure.
+Energy Impact Grants for broadband are made available to support two general areas for middle mile open access projects – planning and infrastructure.

 The Application Process